Skip to Content

 Where to Stay in Mexico City

-Gran Hotel Ciudad de Mexico – $$$
+Photo Credit: Gran Hotel Ciudad de México

 For luxury travelers, Gran Hotel Ciudad de Mexico is a top choice.
 This incredible 5-star hotel has the BEST location since it’s right in the Zócalo – the main plaza in the city.
 This is a beautiful, historic hotel with a lobby that looks like it belongs in a movie!
-You’re within walking distance of so many of Mexico City’s best sights and the rooms are spacious.
+You’re within walking distance of so many of Mexico City’s best sights, and the rooms are spacious.
 Plus, breakfast on the rooftop terrace is a highlight!

 Rooms start at $220 USD per night, but you’ll save a lot on transportation costs since you can walk to so many amazing places!
 Book a room online here.

-Hotel MX Roma – $$
+Mid-range – $$

-Selina Hostel – $
+Budget – $

 Renting a Car in Mexico